sara-nl/clouddocs/wshop-uihe-part-B-2015-Dec-11.markdown

 > **_Food for brain d6:_**
 >
 > * How long does it take to run the same example you run on a the previous exercises?
 Does it take more, less, or about the same as before?

+### d) BONUS _food for brain_

+This section is meant as extra questions that we thought would be nice for you to investigate, and we invite you to do/think about them even after the workshop is finished.

+**Bonus 1:** What do you need to do to make more workers available?
+Is our image enough?
+Go ahead: try to have 2 workers of 1 core each.
+Run XBeach among them.
+Does the run time of the example reduce?
+And if you have 2 workers, 2 cores each?
+And 3 workers, 2 cores each?
+And...
+Is it worth parallelising a lot?

+**Bonus 2:** We have configured everything regarding MPI for you.
+How can you install it yourself?
+What do you need?
+Is it available for your favourite operating system?
+Go ahead and install it.

+**Bonus 3:** It can become a problem when you have to copy and install your program "everywhere" in the same place.
+This can be alleviated by sharing your `/home` folder via NFS.
+Can you set that up?

+**Bonus 4:** We have downloaded the source code of XBeach, compiled it, and installed it.
+Can you do that yourself as well?

+**Bonus 5:** Having to dowload, compile yourself the source code of the tool you need, and install it, is a very common workflow.
+Do you have a tool in this situation?
+Can it benefit from MPI?
+Please, let us know.
+Can you successfully get it running?
+Can you parallelise it?

+**Bonus 6:** Using SSH might be a way to go along, but when you have multiple things to run at a time, ensuring users' access, passwordless permissions...
+There exist cluster-building tools based on job queues, like Sun (now Oracle) Grid Engine, Torque, etc. Can you find out more?
+Can you set it up?

+**Bonus 7:** MPI is an implementation of a technique for parallelising computations.
+Another common technique is _shared memory_.
+One implementation for that technique is OpenMP.
+You can read more about it at their website: http://openmp.org/wp/.
+  * Can you set up a VM and run a program that benefits from OpenMP?
+  * Does it make any sense to mix MPI and OpenMP?
+Are OpenMP-enabled MPI processes the same as MPI-enabled OpenMP programs?